 The web hosting company you choose will play a significant role in shaping your website’s security walls.
-Websites usually benefit a lot from web hosting companies, especially in issues of security.
-If your web hosting company has robust and reliable security protocols on its server, then your website will benefit from those security protocols.
+Websites usually benefit a lot from web hosting companies, especially in security issues.
+If your web hosting company has robust and reliable security protocols on its server, your website will benefit from them.

 Most website owners will usually choose to go for a shared hosting plan.
 They pay much more attention to the price than the security aspect.
 As its name implies, going for a shared hosting plan means sharing a server with other websites.